Focus5860/Focus5860/README.md

 - 👋 Hi, I’m @Focus5860
 - 👀 I’m interested in Coding
-- 🌱 I’m currently  trying to learn Cyber Security
+- 🌱 I’m currently  trying to learn
 - 💞️ I’m looking to collaborate on Full time / Part time  Starting level job
 - 📫 To reach me  leave me a contact and i ll reach to you